Today we would like to highlight an important part of the whitepaper: Data Transition Across the Aircraft Life-Cycle and M&E System Implementations

 Wrong inventory; wrong share price

-Not that long ago, EXSYN was involved in a data migration project using a specific tool and one of the pieces of information being migrated from one MRO system to another was the inventory of the airline in question.
+Not that long ago, EXSYN was involved in a data migration project using its data processing tool TITAN and one of the pieces of information being migrated from one MRO system to another was the inventory of the airline in question.
 The value of that inventory stood at $1 million.
 We started to migrate the information to the new MRO software system: however, after all that information had been validated, verified and cross-checked, it turned out that the airline’s inventory was half of the value that they had been reporting up until then.
 That reporting had been based on data managed in their MRO system.
 The purchasing manager was pleased, thinking that the reduced inventory value would earn him his annual bonus.
 However, the CFO was less than pleased because the inventory is reported on the company balance sheet; so, by migrating from one MRO system to another, the airline faced a reduced asset value and consequent reduction the share value – difficult to explain to the board.

 Data confirms asset value